Victor-Karabin/sliide-tech-task/README.md

 * For running Android Tests from the commandline, run ./gradlew cAT
 * For debugging TransactionTooLargeExceptions, run adb logcat -s TooLargeTool
 * For debugging memory leaks, run adb logcat -s LeakCanary

+# Test coverage
+Quite a lot of functionality and code.
+Covering it completely with tests would take too long, obviously more time than specified in the requirements.
+So, domain layer is covered, date and UI layers are partially covered.